anchmelev/web-worker-bus/examples/angular-ex/README.md

-# Angular
+# Angular Example

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.5.
+You can read about using web workers in Angular [here](https://angular.io/guide/web-worker)

 ## Development server